ChangbaoH/ESTE/README.md

 ## 3. Example
 ### Instructions to Run Demo
-The package includes example data and scripts in the `example/` directory.
+The package includes example data and scripts in the `example/` and `data/` directory.
 ### Dataset
 The real dataset is provided in `data/cancer_data/` containing genotype matrices for various cancer types:
 - Breast-AdenoCA